The second rebuild pt2

 The tank and mudguards were painted a lovely British Racing Green by Andy at Art Motorcycles in Ashford, Kent and the newly upholstered seat goes on too.
 It's finally looking like a motorcycle!

-An oil filter is added for peace of mind and the various black braided hoses are fitted.
+An oil filter is added in the toolbox for peace of mind and the various black braided hoses are fitted.
 The oil tank, gearbox and chaincase are filled with the required grade of oil.
 Unleaded petrol goes in the tank with some additive (I didn't go down the unleaded valve seat route as the limited mileage I will be doing didn't really justify the extra cost).

 A few adjustments were needed in order to align the gearbox and wheel sprockets (using a special laser tool) then all of the engine mounting bolts are torqued up.
+I also made up a sprocket aligning tool using two strips of aluminium and 9mm spacers.
+This gives just about the same width as the engine sprockets.
+Simple but quite effective.

 One important finishing job that had to look right is the exhaust.
 It's the crowning glory on any motorbike and often on specials they look like an ill fitting afterthought, made up of odd bits of tubing and various left over metal strips to hold it all on.
 A bespoke stainless system (not including silencer) was going to cost me in excess of £350 (plus £50 for polishing) and I was fast running out of cash.
 I quite fancied the look of TT120 pipes, so I eventually plumped for a Unity Equipe 2 into 1 exhaust system which has a similar style.
 I had no way of knowing if it fitted.
 When it arrived I offered it up.
 It's a four piece system (two down pipes, a collector box and final s-bend to the silencer).
-It was way too long!
+It was way too long.
 However, crucially the down pipes and collector box cleared the frame.
 After shortening the pipes and s-bend, in several stages, I managed to get them to fit snuggly.
 The result is, to my mind, a system that is visually right and looks purpose made for the bike.

 Better quality stainless steel exhaust roses were sourced from the States, along with a set of p-clamps to hold the pipes securely in position.